Toggle Menu

 17. Replace old exit signs with an energy efficient exit signs (i.e., Light Emitting Diode (LED)).

-18. Conduct an audit of equipment that uses "standby power" (the energy used while an appliance is switched off or not performing - a usage monitor can show standby watts) - plug equipment into bye bye standby or smart power strips so that they are powered down completely when turned off.
+18. Conduct an audit of equipment that uses "standby power" (the energy used while an appliance is switched off or not performing - a usage monitor can show standby watts) - plug lighting or equipment into wireless remote control sockets or outlets or into smart power strips so that they are powered down completely when turned off.

 19. Purchase Energy Star appliances and windows for all rooms (guest, back office, kitchen, laundry, etc.) wherever possible.
+Consider Smart Windows which minimize heat gain and reduce the need for air conditioning.
 Replace old washing machines with both water and energy conserving models.

 20. Even with a damp, a lot of heat flows up chimneys in the winter.
 Check out the Chimney Sheep to save on heating and reduce uncomfortable drafts.